-Non-execution or defective or late execution of payment transactions initiated by the payee (regulation 7-692)
+Non-execution or defective or late execution of payment transactions initiated by the payee (regulation 92)

-- This provision covers situations where the payment order has been initiated by the payee (for example, credit or debit card payments, or direct debits), and the instruction has either not been carried out or carried out incorrectly. - 8.1398.288 In these circumstances the payee's payment service providerPSP is liable to its customer unless it can prove to the payee (and, where relevant, to the payer's payment service providerPSP), that it has carried out its end of the payment transaction properly.
-That is, it has sent the payment instruction (in the correct amount and within the agreed timescale), and the correct beneficiary details to the payer's payment service providerPSP, so that the failure to receive the correct amount of funds within the timescale lies with the payer's payment service providerPSP rather than with itself.
-If it has failed to do this it must immediately re transmit the payment order.
+- 8.287 This provision covers situations where the payment order has been initiated by the payee (for example, credit or debit card payments, or direct debits), and the instruction has either not been carried out or carried out incorrectly. - 8.288 In these circumstances the payee's PSP is liable to its customer unless it can prove to the payee (and, where relevant, to the payer's PSP), that it has carried out its end of the payment transaction properly.
+That is, it has sent the payment instruction (in the correct amount and within the agreed timescale), and the correct beneficiary details to the payer's PSP, so that the failure to receive the correct amount of funds within the timescale lies with the payer's PSP rather than with itself. - 8.289 If it has failed to do this it must immediately re-transmit the payment order.

-- 8.289 If it has failed to do this it must immediately re-transmit the payment order.
 The payee's PSP must also ensure that the credit value date is no later than the date on which the amount would have been value dated if the transaction had been executed correctly.
-In practice, we take this to mean that the payee's PSP needs to provide a refund to the customer of interest lost or paid and, in doing so, it must ensure that the calculation runs from no later than the date that the amount would have been value dated if the transaction had been executed correctly. - 8.1408.290 If the payee makes a request for information regarding the execution of a payment transaction, their payment service provider PSP must make immediate efforts to trace the transaction and notify the customer of the outcome.
-The PSP cannot charge for this. - 8.1418.291 If the payer's payment service provider PSP is liable, its liability is to its own customer rather than the payee, and it must, without undue delay, and as appropriate: - refund the payer the amount of the payment transaction (for example, if it has been debited and the funds sent to the wrong place); and) - restore the debited payment account to the state it would have been in had the transaction not occurred at all-
+In practice, we take this to mean that the payee's PSP needs to provide a refund to the customer of interest lost or paid and, in doing so, it must ensure that the calculation runs from no later than the date that the amount would have been value dated if the transaction had been executed correctly.